Aiven-Open/klaw/coral/README.md

 ## More detailed documentation

-We provided more documentation on:
+We provide more documentation on:

 - Our commitment to [Accessibility](docs/accessibility.md)
 - Detailed overview of the [Directory Structure](docs/directory-structure.md)